CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 {{</note>}}

-### Applying new knowledge
+### 🧠 Applying new knowledge

 So for `formatAs12HourClock` we said part of the strategy for handling `"23:00"` would involve checking that the `hours` value is less than 12.
 For this purpose, we can use another comparison operator: `>`.
 `>` will check if the value on the left of the operator is less than the value on the right of the operator.
 So `3 > 12` would evaluate to be `false`, as `3` is not greater than `12`.

-So provided we have an expression for the hours from the time, then we can write a conditional statement as follows:
+So provided we have an expression for the hours from the time, we can write a conditional statement as follows:

 ```js
 if (expressionsForHours < 12) {